 "This study will be designed to establish several possible locations and to help determine the best feasible option," the notice said.

 In order to move forward and submit the application for a CDBG Disaster Recovery Planning Grant, the town must hold a public hearing for input.
-Anyone is invited to voice their opinions or concerns over the application, the co-relocation and the use of such state funds for community development.

 The proposal will allow the town to apply for up to $75,000.